GEORGES LENTZ - composer / sound artist

 At the dawn of this third millennium, a time torn between the extremes of religious indifference and religious fanaticism and marked by the curse of easy populist answers to complex questions, a time defined by the self-inflicted (and irrevocable?) degradation of the planet that sustains us, we'd do well to admit that we are not one inch closer to answering the age-old questions of our human condition - Does this world have a meaning?
 Is there a place for the Divine in it?
 In the absence of the Divine, can there be a moral world? etc etc. More importantly, we are not one inch further from these questions retaining all their burning relevance.

 Fashions come and go.
 History, including the history of the mind, is not unilinear.
 What is deemed irrelevant today need not be irrelevant tomorrow.
-But will it take a dire wake-up call for us to emerge from our merry dance of shallowness, shortsightedness, mindlessness and babble, and remember the essential questions that define us as humans?
-The 21st century's musings about these questions will be an integral part of the great ongoing tapestry of human thought.
+But will it take a dire wake-up call for us to emerge from our merry dance of shallowness, shortsightedness, mindlessness, activism and babble, and remember the essential questions that define us as humans?
+The 21st century's musings about these questions, especially in the age of AI, will be an integral part of the great ongoing tapestry of human thought.